Dry firing a bow is shooting your bow without an arrow. It is also known as dry loosing.

 - Do not let people who know nothing about bows handle yours.
 If you do, warn them not to dry fire and explain it to them.

 - Use the right arrows.
-Ask the manufacturer or a pro when you are not sure what arrows are suitable for use with your bow.
+Ask the manufacturer or a pro in an archery shop when you are not sure what arrows are suitable for use with your bow.

 - Be aware.
 A bow is a weapon and there is no telling the amount of damage it can cause when you are careless with it.
 Be alert whenever you are holding one.